 Morrison & Foerster's Litigation Department has been singled out for praise by the American Lawyer magazine, which noted that the Department had “the depth, breadth, and talent to win high stakes disputes.”

-Morrison & Foerster's Tokyo office was the exclusive winner in the Litigation category for Japan in the 2011 and 2010 International Law Office’s “Client Choice Award” for excellence in client services (based on a survey of 2,000 in-house counsel).
+Morrison & Foerster's Tokyo office was awarded Litigation Law Firm of the Year and IP Law Firm of the Year by Asian Legal Business (ALB) Japan Law Awards 2013.
+Additionally, the Tokyo office was the exclusive winner in the Litigation category for Japan in the 2011 and 2010 International Law Office’s “Client Choice Award” for excellence in client services (based on a survey of 2,000 in-house counsel).

 The following describes litigation matters recently handled by the Tokyo Litigation Department — including major wins for Nikon, Pioneer, and others.
 We have also successfully resolved many other contentious matters through confidential settlements.

 - Pioneer.
 We represent Pioneer in a patent infringement lawsuit against Samsung SDI in the Eastern District of Texas relating to plasma display technology.
 On October 29, 2008, after an 8day trial, a jury in Marshall, Texas, awarded Pioneer $59.3 million in damages against Samsung.
 The jury also found that Samsung’s infringement was willful.